masonclouse/categorical-sectional/readme.md

+I've fixed a few small issues that I've noticed, and updated this readme file with instructions for WS2811 LEDs.

 I've added support for the WS2811 LED models which use a single data line in and out.
 These are also called neopixels from ada fruit.